XincanLiu/GLM-self-explanation/README.md

 # GLM-self-explanation
-This project is based on the OpenAI's Neuron Explainer and try to load ChatGLM-6B to explain itself's neurons' behavior.
-The OpenAI's Neuron Explainer is: https://github.com/openai/automated-interpretability/tree/main/neuron-explainer
+This project is based on the OpenAI's Neuron Explainer and try to load ChatGLM-6B to explain itself's neurons' behavior./n And we add a file that can obtain activation value: ObtainActivationValue.ipynb/n The OpenAI's Neuron Explainer is: https://github.com/openai/automated-interpretability/tree/main/neuron-explainer